Get out and explore your city!

 In the spirit of World Tourism Day, we want to encourage everyone to get out and explore a little more.
 While Calgary is renowned for its proximity to the Rocky Mountains, the city itself is full of worthy attractions.
-Instead of pining over photoshopped Instagram photos (admit it, we all do), be a tourist in this city and see the sights live and in-person.
+Instead of pining over photoshopped Instagram photos (admit it, we all do), be a tourist for a day and see the sights live and in-person.
 Here’s our guide to the perfect day in Calgary.

 Side note: If your visiting, this is your guide to experiencing Calgary like a local (or better than some locals, if we do say so ourselves).

 World Tourism Day aims to cultivate and create awareness among society globally on the significance of tourism, and it’s social, political, financial, and cultural worth and value.
-Calgary has truly diversified its tourist attractions and overall culture in the past decade, with a booming local restaurant scene, prominent art installations and tons of green space in the city.
+Calgary has diversified its tourist attractions and culture in the past decade, with a booming local restaurant scene, prominent art installations and tons of green space.

 The Beltline Urban Murals Project is an initiative by the Beltline Neighbourhoods Association to showcase art, promote tourism and local businesses, improve the public realm while building community spirit in Calgary’s Beltline neighbourhoods.
 BUMP is a relatively new project that has added so much vitality to our city.
-Once a year, when the new murals go up, guided tours are provided so you can gain extra context about the murals meaning and the artists themselves, but you can check out a map of all the installations on their website as well and do self-guided tours at any time.
+Once a year, guided tours are provided so you can learn about the murals and the artists.
+You can also view a map of all the installations on their website and do self-guided tours at any time.

-While you’re cruising the town, checking out some sweet murals, pop into some quaint shops to stock up on some local goods.
+While you’re cruising town, pop into some quaint shops to stock up on some local goods.
 Inglewood is full of amazing local-centric boutiques, including The Livery and Plant, which both stock some amazing local brands, including CAMP and Drizzle Honey.
 Both are totally unique and full of treasures for all ages, genders and interests.
 Kensington is home to some great boutiques as well, specifically Meraki Supply Co., which stocks tons of local faves, including Calgary Heritage Roasting Co. and Local Laundry.
 It’s basically Alberta in a shop, with cozy cabin décor we can’t get enough of.

 Looking for a little physical activity?
 Explore the Rotary Greenway.
 138km connects 55 communities and 400,000 Calgarians, creates one of the largest pathway networks in the world.
-Of course, you can easily explore the inner-city, but the Greenway gives us ‘burb-dwellers some awesome pathways to explore, with scenic routes covering Bowmont Park and Weaselhead.
+Of course, you can easily explore the inner-city, but the Greenway gives us ‘burb-dwellers some awesome pathways to explore.
+The scenic routes cover Bowmont Park and Weaselhead and tons in between.
 Additionally, just a quick trip beyond city limits will take you to the historic Glenbow Ranch.
 Its perfect for an after-work adventure, when you just need a quick escape from the hustle.
 You’re greeted with rolling hills and a sprawling view of the Rockies.